alioso/d8-front-end-development/drupal_behaviors.md

 * **bear_skin**: Your unique behavior identifier
 * **context**: Behaviors can be fired multiple times during page execution and can be run whenever new DOM elements are inserted into the document.
 * **settings**: This contains information passed on to JavaScript via PHP, it is similar to accessing it via Drupal.settings.
-For further comprehension I recommend this source.

 More information about behaviors and debugging jQuery in Drupal is available in this [excellent article](https://www.lullabot.com/articles/understanding-javascript-behaviors-in-drupal).